The first novel of Albert Camus, published in 1942which subsequently launched his writing career.

 - The Hero Dies: Though his death is never depicted, he knows in the end that it's coming soon.

-- Hollywood Atheist: The law officials' attitude towards Meursault changes when they find out he's an atheist, and afterwards try to portray him as a violent monster.
+- Hollywood Atheist: The law officials' attitude towards Meursault changes when they find out he's an atheist, and they try to portray him as a violent monster afterward.
+The prosecutor even said Meursault was worse than the parricide who will be tried after.

 - Incriminating Indifference: The prosecution's argument against Meursault is, essentially, "He didn't cry at his mother's funeral, therefore he's psychotic, therefore he deserves to die."
 It doesn't help that Meursault admits his guilt from the get-go.